A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: Abstract

 \section{Abstract}

-Let $(K,\nu)$ be a real closed valued field, and let $S\subseteq K^n$ be a definable open semi-algebraic set.
-We find an algebraic characterization of rational functions which are OVF-integral on $S$.
-We apply the existing model theoretic framework for proving Ganzstellens\"atze, and need to control semi-sections and their relations to orderings.
+Let $\langle K,\nu \rangle$ be a real closed valued field, and let $S\subseteq K^n$ be an open semi-algebraic set.
+Using tools from model theory, we find an algebraic characterization of rational functions which admit, on $S$, only values in the valuation ring.
+We use this result to deduce a criterion for a rational function to be bounded on an open semi algebraic subset of some irreducible variety over a real closed field or over an ordered field which is dense in its real closure.